xcart/xcart-docs/_pages/kb_en/products/products/managing_products/adding_products/index.md

   - /products/products/adding_products.md
   - /products/products/managing_products/adding_products.html
 ---
-This section provides information on how to add products to your store manually one by one.
-Please note that you can also add products via {% link "import" ref_TANvG2De %}.
+This guide provides information on how to add products to your store manually one by one.

+{% note info %}
+If you need to add products in bulk use the {% link "Import" ref_TANvG2De %} tool.
+{% endnote %}

 {% toc %}

+More info on the product details you can define for a product can be found in the guides below:

-*  {% link "Basic Product Setup" ref_2D8wAeXP %}
+*  {% link "Product Details" ref_2D8wAeXP %}
-*  {% link "Advanced Product Setup" ref_2kV8GKN7 %}
+*  {% link "Advanced Product Details" ref_2kV8GKN7 %}

 ## Video guide